bhavnamahi/chr1_bsat_project/ProjectNotebook.md

     - Keep sequences between 65-70 bp: `awk '{ if(($3 - $2) >= 65 && ($3 - $2) <= 70) print }' chr1bsatResults5.bed > chr1bsatResults5_filtered.bed`
     - 3874 total filtered sequences
 - Extract all sequences in the filtered BED file to a FASTA file to begin alignment: `bedtools getfasta -fi ../chm13v2.0_chr1.fa -bed chr1bsatResults5_filtered.bed -fo chr1bsatResults5_filtered.fa -s`
+- Remove all duplicate sequences in FASTA file to speed up alignment
+    - `conda install bioconda::seqkit`
+    - Run `seqkit rmdup -s < chr1bsatResults5_filtered.fa > chr1bsatResults5_filtered_rmdup.fa`
+    - New file contains 3672 seqs
 - Use `centrolign_automater.sh` to conduct pairwise alignment for all these sequences using centrolign
-    - Output will be in `peridClusters/alignments`
+    - Output will be in `alignments`
 - Use `calculate_centrolign_identity.py` to calculate percent identity of all pariwise alignments
     - Output will be in `peridClusters/pairwise_percent_identity.txt`
 - Generate clusters based on percent identity with `perid_clustering.py`